 Apparently, you can swim here and it’s quite pretty…another time perhaps.

 Some rave about this Singha Beer-owned park as the best tourist attraction as it has animal feeding, a coffee shop, tea plantation, and free farm shuttle buses.

 Rode past and stopped for a few minutes, but didn’t really fancy going in – think this is probably be more fun for a family with children.

 Day trip to Mai Salong

 On 699 Moo 24, Kornrat Village, initially booked for three nights and loved it so much that we stayed for six nights.
-We want to stay an additional three nights but the resort is fully booked, so, had to move.
+We want to stay yet another three nights but the resort is fully booked, so, have to move.

 The Chayadol provides a large clean modern room (king-size bed), toiletries, serviced daily, AC, balcony, water, fridge, and a good area to store big backpacks.

 Great clean pool area and also a gym.
 A good breakfast is served with a selection of Thai and western food.
 Very friendly and helpful staff.
 This hotel has many local tourists stay as well as foreigners, so it books up very quickly, especially on weekends.
 Although a little out of the city centre (approximately a 45-minute walk), it is a lovely quiet area and away from the city’s noise.

 The Chayadol can organise scooter hire for you at around USD$6 per day, which is pretty reasonable.
 Also offered, are many different types of tours around Chiang Rai and the surrounding area, but thought these were a little pricey for our budget.

 Baan Norn Plearn Guest House